 Review and Understand COVID-19 Immunization Forecasting Details

-In 2021, PCC anticipates immunization forecasting for COVID-19 will be inconsistent.
+As of 2022, PCC has observed that automated immunization forecasting for COVID-19 is inconsistent.
 There are numerous vaccines in play, each with different dosage rules.
 Federal and State governments may decide to advise clinicians to ignore some periodicity requirements, and those requirements are changing rapidly.

-PCC is working with our immunization forecasting vendor to deliver updated forecasting as soon as it is available.
+PCC is working with our immunization forecasting vendor to deliver updated forecasting as the schedules change.
 In the meantime, you may only see a COVID-19 line in the Immunization Forecasting component if a patient has (for example) received a first dose of a multi-dose vaccine.
-Support for dose schedules for each approved vaccine is planned.
+Long term, our immunization forecasting vendor plans to support all dose schedules for each approved vaccine.

 Can My Pediatric Practice Become a COVID-19 Vaccine Site for Adult Patients?